kevindecker1/OpDrop/README.md

 # OpDrop

-OpDrop, short for Operation Drop, is an extremely simple solution for running some code (whether it's a block of code or a method), and needing the ability to cancel that code execution.
+OpDrop, short for Operation Drop, in .NET, is an extremely simple solution for running some code (whether it's a block of code or a method), and needing the ability to cancel that code execution.

 I came across a need for something like this when working with Background tasks in .NET Core.
 If a job got hung up for some reason or another, due to poor performance, errors, or endless looping or whatever, I needed a way to be able to cancel the code execution.
 This provides a very easy solution to do that.